 Our goal is for the voters of every state to see the Libertarian presidential and vice-presidential nominees on their ballot in 2020 — and beyond.

 We provide commentary on the issues, via press releases, op-eds, and these briefs:

 To request an op-ed on a specific topic, email the Libertarian Party media team.

 Libertarian Party interview availability

-Nicholas Sarwark is available for in-studio interviews in the Phoenix area.
+Tyler Harris is available for in-studio interviews in the Washington, D.C., area.

 Jeff Hewitt was elected in November 2018 to the Riverside County Board of Supervisors in California, following three years as mayor of Calimesa, where he led the charge to replace the city’s expensive contract for state fire protection with its own more responsible and cost-effective fire department.
 Armed with this Libertarian solution, Hewitt enabled his city to fend off the spiraling pension costs that affect many California communities.

 Hewitt’s commitment to financial responsibility in Calimesa prompted the Press-Enterprise to award him a “strong” endorsement, describing him as “the rare sort of politician who can get straight to the point about the problems of county government and speak honestly about what needs to be done.”
 With nearly 500,000 residents, Hewitt’s supervisorial district has more than twice the population of any state house district in the country, excluding California.
 He also earned a rare campaign endorsement from Howard Jarvis Taxpayers Association, and the R Street Institute’s Steven Greenhut lauded Hewitt’s accomplishment with the fire department as a “model for the state.”